Wanaque–Midvale station

+Station layout

 History

 Railroad service through the Wanaque River area began on January 1, 1873 with the opening of the Montclair Railway, a service of the New York and Oswego Midland Railroad.
 At this time period, there were two stations in the area, one on the south side of the river in Wanaque, located at the crossing of modern-day County Route 511 and one at the north side of the river in Midvale.
 The Montclair Railway was taken over in December 1878 by the New York and Greenwood Lake Railway, which came under the control of the Erie Railroad on May 1, 1896.

 The Erie built a new passenger station at Midvale in 1901.
 This new station depot was built at a design of 43x19 ft in design, with a freight house of 40x12 ft.
 William Mullen, a local contractor, did the carpentry, roofing, iron, masonry and painting of the new passenger station at the cost of $2,025 (1901 USD).